gardener/machine-spec/spec.md

 Make sure to use appropriate filters to achieve the same to avoid data transfer overheads.
 This optional RPC helps in cleaning up orphan VMs present in the cluster.
 If not implemented, any orphan VM that might have been created incorrectly by the CMI-Client/Plugin (due to bugs in code/infra) might require manual clean up.

-- If the Plugin succeeded in returning a list of `MachineName` with their corresponding `MachineID`, then return `0 OK`.
+- If the Plugin succeeded in returning a list of `MachineName` with their corresponding `ProviderID`, then return `0 OK`.
 - The `ListMachineResponse` contains a map of `MachineList` whose
-    - Key is expected to contain the `MachineID` &
+    - Key is expected to contain the `ProviderID` &
     - Value is expected to contain the `MachineName` corresponding to it's kubernetes machine CR object
 - The plugin can OPTIONALY make use of the secrets supplied in the `Secrets` map in the `ListMachinesRequest` to communicate with the provider.